sato-s/sgcloud/README.md

 Just run `sgcloud` to pick a gcloud project.
 Type character to fuzzy find a project. `C-n` and `C-p` to navigate.
 Hitting the enter key to choose a project to use with gcloud command.
 This is equivalent to `gcloud config set project [Project of your choice]`.

+Also, you can use `sgcloud -b` to open google cloud console in your browser.